Rugii: Southern Baltic coast

-In a list of peoples conquered by the fourth century Gothic king Ermanaric, who ruled north of the Black Sea, the name "Rogas" appears.

-According to an old proposal, in the second century AD, eastern Germanic peoples then mainly in the area of modern Poland, began to expand their influence, pressing peoples to their south and eventually causing the Marcomannic Wars on the Roman Danubian frontier.
-The Rugii are one of the peoples thought to have been involved.
+According to an old proposal, in the 2nd century AD, eastern Germanic peoples then mainly in the area of modern Poland, began to expand their influence, pressing peoples to their south and eventually causing the Marcomannic Wars on the Roman Danubian frontier.
+Given the coincidence of the same name on the Baltic and Danube, the Rugii are one of the peoples thought to have been involved.
 While modern authors are sceptical of some elements of the old narrative, the archaeology of the Wielbark culture has given new evidence to support this idea.

-In Pannonia, Rugiland and Italy
+In his Getica Jordanes claimed that the 4th-century Gothic king Ermanaric, who was one of the first rulers west of the Don river to confront the Huns as they entered Europe, ruled an empire stretching from the Baltic Sea to the Black Sea.
+In a list of the peoples conquered by him the name "Rogas" appears.

+Danubian and Italian Rugii

+One of the first clear records of the Rugii interacting with the Roman empire is in the Laterculus Veronensis of about 314.
+In a list of barbarians under the emperors it lists them together with their future neighbours the Heruli, but in a part of the list between the Scottish barbarians and the tribes north of the lower Rhine.
+Unlike the Heruli, they do not appear in other such 4th-century lists.

+The Rugii were listed by Sidonius Appolinarius as one of the northern peoples who were led by Attila over the Rhine, to invade Gaul, and eventually fight the Battle of the Catalaunian Plains in 451.
+After Attila's death in 453, the Rugii were among the Hunnic confederates who successfully rebelled against his sons, defeating them and the Ostrogoths at the Battle of Nedao in 454.
+Whether or not the Rugian kingdom existed before then, and in what form, is unknown.

+A group of Rugii were settled near Constantinople after Nadao, in Bizye and Arcadiopolis where they provided troops to the empire.

-In the beginning of the fourth century, a large group of Rugii settled at the upper Tisza in ancient Pannonia, in what is now modern Hungary.
-They were later attacked by the Huns but took part in Attila's campaigns in 451, but at his death they rebelled and created under Flaccitheus a kingdom of their own in Rugiland, a region presently part of lower Austria (ancient Noricum), north of the Danube.
+With Roman power now also weakened along the Danube, the majority of the Rugii became part of the independent Rugian kingdom, ruled by Flaccitheus in Rugiland, a region presently part of lower Austria (ancient Noricum), north of the Danube.
 After Flaccitheus's death, the Rugii of Rugiland were led by king Feletheus, also called Feva, and his wife Gisa.
-Yet other Rugii had already become foederati of Odoacer, who was to become the first Germanic king of Italy.
+Yet other Rugii had already become foederati of Odoacer, who was to become the first king of Italy in 476.

 By 482 the Rugii had converted to Arianism.

-Feletheus' Rugii were utterly defeated by Odoacer in 487; many came into captivity and were carried to Italy, and subsequently, Rugiland was settled by the Lombards.
+Feletheus' Rugii were utterly defeated by Odoacer in 487; many came into captivity and were carried to Italy; and Rugiland was settled by the Lombards.
 Records of this era are made by Procopius, Jordanes and others.

 Two years later, Rugii joined the Ostrogothic king Theodoric the Great when he invaded Italy in 489.
 Within the Ostrogothic Kingdom in Italy, they kept their own administrators and avoided intermarriage with the Goths.
 They disappeared after Totila's defeat in the Gothic War (535–554).